Amazons!

 Amazons! is an anthology of fantasy stories, edited by Jessica Amanda Salmonson, with a cover and frontispiece by Michael Whelan.
 It was first published in paperback by DAW Books in December 1979, and was the first significant fantasy anthology of works featuring female protagonists by (mostly) female authors.
 It received the 1980 World Fantasy Award for Best Anthology.
+A follow-up anthology, Amazons II, was released in 1982.
+The story "Agbewe's Sword" by Charles R. Saunders was adapted into the 1986 film Amazons.

 Summary

 The book collects 14 short stories, novelettes and poems by various fantasy authors, with an introduction by Salmonson and an essay on additional reading by Salmonson and Susan Wood.